telekom/TPNS_iOS/README.md

-TPNS_iOS is a library to simplfy the device registration and unregistration with Telekom Push Notification Service (TPNS).
+TPNS_iOS is a library to simplify the device registration and unregistration with Telekom Push Notification Service (TPNS).

 ## Installation